thixotropist/ghidra_import_tests/Roadmap.md

 To manage scope, we won't be worrying about instructions supporting AI or complex virtualization.
 Custom instructions that might be used in network appliances are definitely in scope, while custom instructions for nested virtualization are not.
 Possibly in scope are new instructions that help manage or synchronize multi-socket cache memory.

+Let's set a provocative long term goal: How will Ghidra analyze a future network appliance that combines Machine Learning with self-modifying code to accelerate network routing and forwarding?
+Such a device might generate fast-path code sequences to sessionize incoming packets and deliver them with minimal cache flushes or branches taken.

 ## Software